-Prior to this some children completed the Junior Prince's Award (yr4/5/6) which is a shorter 18 week course which leads to the children gaining a range of qualifications such as First Aid and Playleaders.
+Prior to this some children completed the Junior Prince's Award (yr4/5/6) which was a shorter 18 week course which led to the children gaining a range of qualifications such as First Aid and Playleaders.

 "The SkillForce Prince William Award provides a context within which young people aged 6-14 years can develop the confidence to think independently and make positive, informed decisions by learning to consider the impact of their actions and behaviour on themselves, on others and on the world around them.
 The basis of the award is experiential learning – students learn and embed knowledge through experience, and learning is facilitated through coaching by trained instructors, with opportunity for reflection."

 The children took part in a Wedding tea party (KS1) and a Wedding Breakfast (KS2)